marthenlt/graalvm-native-image-spring-petclinic/readme.md

 **Demo of Spring Petclinic compiled Ahead of Time via GraalVM Native Image.**

 During interaction with friends, I often get asked GraalVM Native Image support for Spring Boot.
-Spring Boot and GraalVM have been collaborating to make that integration happening.
+Spring Boot and GraalVM folks have been collaborating to make that integration happening.

 Spring Boot has their spring-graalvm-native experimental project here https://github.com/spring-projects-experimental/spring-graalvm-native